SAP-samples/btp-build-resilient-apps/10-SetupCICD/README.md

     - In the Jobs tab in SAP Continuous Integration and Delivery, choose *+* to create a new job.
     - For Job Name, enter a freely chosen name for your job, which is unique in your SAP BTP subaccount, for example ‘s4hana-btp-extension’.
-    - Under Repository, choose Add Repository.
-    - Add the repository name and the repository URL.
-    - Select the repository credential from the dropdown.
-Pick *githubtools*
+    - Under Repository, select the previously configured repository
-    - Choose *Add*
     - For Branch, enter the GitHub branch from which you want to receive push events.
 In this example, **main**.
     - As Pipeline, choose SAP Cloud Application Programming Model.
     - Keep the default values in the BUILD RETENTION tab.